xogus1194/openmusichistory/haydn-piano-sonata.md

 This first movement of Haydn’s Piano Sonata in C Major is a perfect example of his mastery of form, rhythm, and melody.
 It embodies the Classical spirit with a touch of humor and inventiveness, making it an enjoyable piece for performers and audiences alike.

+Comment:The sheet music is a little short, but the content is good!